India–New Zealand relations: Diplomatic representation

+Bilateral visits

 Pranab Mukherjee became the first Indian President to visit New Zealand in August 2016.

-7 November The government of India notified the third protocol between India and New Zealand for avoidance of double taxation and prevention of fiscal evasion with respect to taxes on income.
+The government of India notified the third protocol between India and New Zealand for avoidance of double taxation and prevention of fiscal evasion with respect to taxes on income.

-On 27 November 2017, the first India-New Zealand Cyber Dialogue was held in New Delhi.

-The Indian Delegation was led by Mr. Sanjay Kumar Verma, Additional Secretary, Ministry of External Affairs.
-The New Zealand delegation was led by Mr. Paul Ash, Director of the National Cyber Policy Office, Department of Prime Minister and Cabinet.

-Areas of discussion included domestic cyber policy landscape, cyber threats and mitigation, new technologies, mechanism on bilateral cooperation and possible cooperation at various international fora and regional fora.
-Both sides agreed to hold the next India-New Zealand Cyber dialogue in New Zealand in 2018.

 New Zealand Foreign Minister, Nanaia Mahuta visited India and conducted bilateral talks with Indian Foreign Minister S. Jaishankar.
 The talks centered around taking the bilateral relationship to the next level, including exploring future economic relationship, cooperation in International Solar Alliance, improved air connectivity and private sector collaboration.
 She is also promoting New Zealand's education, trade and tourism sector.
 Indian Foreign Minister S.Jaishankar stated that "A warm and wide ranging conversation with FM Nanaia Mahuta of New Zealand this evening.
 Discussion covered our expanding ties that is being reflected in increased frequency of our contacts.
 Shared views on the global situation from our vantage points, including on the Indo-Pacific.
 Appreciated her perspectives of the region.
 Welcome New Zealand’s joining the International Solar Alliance.”